Future tense: English

 English grammar provides a number of ways to indicate the future nature of an occurrence.
 Some argue that English, like most Germanic languages, does not have a future tense—that is, a grammatical form that always indicates futurity—nor does it have a mandatory form for the expression of futurity.
-However, through gradual development from its Germanic roots, English became what is now considered a language strongly future-tense-marking.
+However, through gradual development from its Germanic roots, English became what is now considered a strongly future-tense-marking language.
 Currently, there are several generally accepted ways to indicate futurity in English, and some of them—particularly those that use will or shall as the most universal and widely used—are frequently described as future tense while some may argue these verbs serve both as present modal verbs and future tense markers.

-The will/shall future consists of the modal verb will or shall together with the bare infinitive of the main verb, as in "He will win easily" or "I shall do it when time permits".
+The will/shall future consists of the modal verb will or shall together with the bare infinitive of the main verb, as in "He will win" or "I shall win".
 (Prescriptive grammarians prefer will in the second and third persons and shall in the first person, reversing the forms to express obligation or determination, but in practice shall and will are generally used interchangeably, with will being more common.
 For details see shall and will.)
 The meaning of this construction is close to that expressed by the future tense in other languages.
-However the same construction with will or shall can have other meanings that do not indicate futurity, or else indicate some modality in addition to futurity (as in "He will make rude remarks", meaning he has a habit of doing so, or, "You shall act on my behalf", giving an order).
+However the same construction with will or shall can have other meanings that do not indicate futurity, or else indicate some modality in addition to futurity (as in "He will make rude remarks," in the sense of "He is wont to make rude remarks," meaning he has a habit of doing so; or, "You shall stop making rude remarks," which is giving an order).
 For details of these meanings, see the sections on will and shall in the article on English modal verbs.

 The form of the will/shall future described above is frequently called the simple future (or future simple).
 Other constructions provide additional auxiliaries that express particular aspects: the future progressive (or future continuous) as in "He will be working"; the future perfect as in "They will have finished"; and the future perfect progressive as in "You will have been practising."
 For detail on these, see the relevant sections of Uses of English verb forms.
 (For more on expressions of relative tense, such as the future perfect, see also the section above.)

 Several other English constructions commonly refer to the future: